Keyple plugins for proprietary smart card readers

 Legacy HSMSpirtech HSMprivateIPLinuxJava

-• Most of these readers for embedded terminals are β€œconfigurable” to enable the support of specific communications protocols.
+• All four Android plugins expose β€œconfigurable” readers to enable support for specific communication protocols.
 In addition, the Bluebird plugin can be configured to support the Enhanced Contactless Polling (ECP) protocol specific to Apple NFC devices.

-Plugin API implemented interfaces for each pluginCoppernicFamocoFlowbirdBluebirdLegacy
+Plugin API implemented interfaces for each pluginCoppernicFamocoArriveBluebirdLegacy

 HSM